AdobeDocs/adobe-creativity-mcp/src/pages/getting-started/index.md

 ## What's next?

-* Explore the [prompt library](../prompts-and-workflows/index.md) for workflow-specific examples.
+* Explore the [Prompts and Workflows](../prompts-and-workflows/index.md) for workflow-specific examples.
 * Hit a problem?
 See [FAQ & support](../support/index.md).